ChicoState/ux-catalyst/phaseI/README.md

 + Error prevention (6/10)

+We found the app to be lacking in its error prevention.
+It was great for checking for syntax related errors, for example checking for letter when entering weight.
+But our app lacked in checking for errors that were symantic in nature demontrated by ists lack of any checks for its calorie count for its meal plans.
+The user could enter an absurd amount of calories.

 + Recognition rather than recall (9/10)

+We gave our user a high score in the category "Recognition Rather Than Recall".
+Our competitor demostrated this by having all relevant present on most pages.

 + Flexibility and efficiency of use (6/10)

+Our competitor had many methods that allowed users to navigate the app efficiently.
+The app had many shortcuts, but there were learning curves toward recognizing and utilizing them.

 + Aesthetic and minimalist design (2/10)

+Our competitor demonstrated great weakness in this category.
+It's interface appeared to be  chaotic and crowded, and it lacked organization.
+The main page however, exhibited aesthetically pleasing and minimalist design principles.

 + Help users recognize, diagnose, and recover from errors (3/10)

+Our competitor, as stated in the error prevention portion of the analysis, dislayed weakness with repect to recognizing certain semantic based errors.
+In summary, our competitor seemed to have issues with recognizing errors

 + Help and documentation (9/10)

+Our competitor provided clear instructions in order to allow users to complete tasks.
+Our competitors presented these in the form of visual aids such as pictures and diagrams.

 ## Conclusions